ChanRahar/UpdatedBookSearch/README.md

 # Google-Book-Search

-This React application uses the Google Books API to search any books.
-User can create an account, and save search books that the user can view them at later time.
+Search books a book using this React Web Application that uses the Google Book API.
+User can create an account to save a book that the user can view at later time.
 Once a book is saved, the user has the option to delete the saved book.

 Try the application here: https://googlebooks-search.herokuapp.com/
+Email: admin@mail.com
+Password: admin

 <p align="center">
 <img  src="https://github.com/ChanRahar/UpdatedGoogleBook/blob/master/client/public/googlebook.png">